 - The Legend of Zelda:

-- In The Legend of Zelda Oracle of Ages, Link enters the Black Tower while it's under construction early on to get a shovel.
+- The Legend of Zelda: Oracle Games: In Oracle of Ages, Link enters the Black Tower while it's under construction early on to get a shovel.
 After it's completed, it turns into the final dungeon of the game.

-- Early in The Legend of Zelda: Twilight Princess, Wolf Link gets dragged to Hyrule Castle, where he is freed by Midna, traverses the high towers with her, and hears about Hyrule's plight from Princess Zelda before getting warped back to Ordon.
+- The Legend of Zelda: Twilight Princess: Early in the game, Wolf Link gets dragged to Hyrule Castle, where he is freed by Midna, traverses the high towers with her, and hears about Hyrule's plight from Princess Zelda before getting warped back to Ordon.
 He goes through the same area almost midway through the game to save an injured Midna.
 Link finally gets to storm Hyrule Castle as a proper dungeon at the end, though not the section he traversed as Wolf Link.

 - In Luigi's Mansion, at one point Luigi goes down a well, where he find a hallway leading to an entrance within the mouth of a lion gargoyle, to King Boo's room, where he is holding Mario captive.
 Luigi reaches out from the lion's head, but can't do anything, so he is forced to go back and continue his adventure until he finally gets into the room.

 - Oddly enough, this winds up being the very first level in Tomb Raider II.
 The Great Wall is the first China level, and it's actually very oddly difficult for a first level, but gives a bit of a prelude of things to come when you return to China for the final three levels at the end of the game since there's danger almost everywhere, requiring you to think fast and carefully if you're to get through.

 - At the beginning of Space Quest II: Vohaul's Revenge, when Roger is captured by Vohaul's goons, you get a sneak peek of his asteroid fortress.